EspressoAdvice.comUpdated April 2026

 What it gives up:

-Not as mod-friendly as Gaggia (but needs fewer mods).
+Not as mod-friendly as the Gaggia — but it needs fewer mods.

 Best over £1000: Prosumer territory